reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

   After that, flash/reflash the module.

 ## Troubleshootings
+- If you want to enable OPSoundTuner dark mode while activating your dark theme, go to your Developer Settings, then turn on "Override force-dark".
 - If you got problem while connecting Bluetooth audio, then use DaxUI instead.
 See "Optional" section.
 - If you using Riru EdXposed or Taichi Magisk Module, exclude Dolby apps from their list to prevent SE policy patch denials.
 - Install Audio Modification Library module if using multiple audio mods.